hashicorp/consul/website/source/docs/guides/autopilot.html.md

 tag.
 For example, if `RedundancyZoneTag` is set to `zone`, and `-node-meta zone:east1a` is used when starting a server, that server's redundancy zone will be `east1a`.

+To set this value manually you must use the following syntax

+    consul operator autopilot set-config -redundancy-zone-tag=az

 Consul will then use these values to partition the servers by redundancy zone, and will aim to keep one voting server per zone.
 Extra servers in each zone will stay as non-voters on standby to be promoted if the active voter leaves or dies.